51st state: Legal requirements

 Although not a legal rule, historically having at least 60,000 free adult males was also a requirement for statehood.
 This was outlined in the Northwest Ordinance decreed in 1787 when the United States was under the Articles of Confederation.
-Even though the USA no longer operates under this government, Congress has generally followed this guideline as states were added to the union.
+Even though the United States no longer operates under this government, Congress has generally followed this guideline as states were added to the union.
 In most cases, the organized government of a territory made known the sentiment of its population in favor of statehood, usually by referendum.
 Congress then directed that government to organize a constitutional convention to write a state constitution.
 Upon acceptance of that constitution by the people of the territory and then by Congress, a joint resolution would be adopted granting statehood.
 The President would then issue a proclamation adding a new state to the Union.
 While Congress, which has ultimate authority over the admission of new states, has usually followed this procedure, there have been occasions (because of unique, case-specific circumstances) when it did not.

 A simple majority in each House of Congress is required to pass statehood legislation; however, in the United States Senate, the filibuster requires 60 votes to invoke cloture.
 Some statehood advocacy organizations have called for amending or abolishing the filibuster as a path to achieve statehood.
 As with other legislation, the President can sign or veto statehood bills that pass, and Congress has the power to override a veto with a two-thirds majority; Nebraska is the only existing state admitted through a veto override.
 Although Congress, with approval of the President, can add a state to the Union, they cannot make another State by splitting or merging two existing states, without the consent of the State (or States) legislatures involved.

 New States may be admitted by the Congress into this Union; but no new State shall be formed or erected within the Jurisdiction of any other State; nor any State be formed by the Junction of two or more States, or Parts of States, without the Consent of the Legislatures of the States concerned as well as of the Congress.

-While States can join the United States, once they do so it is illegal to leave, a point of contention during the Civil War.
+While states can join the United States, the 1869 Supreme Court case Texas v.
+White established that once they do so it is illegal to leave.
+This was a point of contention during the Civil War.

-Once it becomes a State there are rules, it must for example write a State constitution and it must have sufficient financial and human resources to run its State government and support the Federal government.